 The central purpose of a Children and Young People’s Services Committee is to ensure effective interagency co-ordination and collaboration to achieve the best outcomes for all children and young people in its area.

 A diverse group of agencies came together in Waterford to engage in joint working, co-ordination and planning of services to improve the lives of children, young people and families.
-Consultation was undertaken with over 1,000 children & young people throughout the area and in a variety of settings.
+Consultation was undertaken with over 1,600 children, young people and parents throughout the area and in a variety of settings.
 Waterford CYPSC Plan is aligned to the 5 National Outcomes for children and young people.

 A number of prominent themes emerged through consultation and needs analysis:

 In particular Waterford CYPSC sought to support overarching initiatives which will impact on how services work with children, young people and their families.
-Positive developments include having a key role in the advancement of both the Restorative Practice Initiative and the Prevention, Partnership & Family Support / Meitheal model to support families in a more collaborative approach by both statutory and community and voluntary sector agencies.
-Another success story is the Snuggle Stories project which promotes the wonderful experience of sharing books and stories between parents & young children.
+Positive developments include having a key role in the advancement of rural supports in the Dungarvan / West Waterford Area.

 Additional key areas for development in the Plan include: